 5 be open and accountable

 Scout Counties in England and Wales are considered charities by law, and some may be registered with the appropriate charity regulator.
-All members of the County Executive Committee are charity trustees.
-To comply with legislation, all charities must have a governing body, which in Scouting we call an Executive Committee.
-Members of the Executive Committee must act collectively as Charity Trustees of the Scout County.
+All members of the County Board of Trustees are charity trustees.
+To comply with legislation, all charities must have a governing body, which in scouting we call a Board of Trustees.
+Members of the Trustee Board must act collectively as Charity Trustees of the Scout County.

-Our County Executive Committee plays a vital role in the running of our Scout County.
-Our Executive Committee makes decisions and carry out administrative tasks to ensure that the best quality Scouting can be delivered to young people across South London.
+Our County Trustee Board plays a vital role in the running of our Scout County.
+Our Truest Board makes decisions and carry out administrative tasks to ensure that the best quality scouting can be delivered to young people across South London.

-If you would like to contact any of our Executive Officers please click here for their contact details.
+If you would like to contact any of our Trustees please click here for their contact details.

-Our County Executive Committee exists to support our County Commissioner in meeting the responsibilities of his appointment.
+Our Trustee Board exists to support our Lead Volunteer for South London Scouts in meeting the responsibilities of their appointment.
 Its members act collectively as charity trustees of South London County Scout Council and in the best interests of our members.

-The County Executive is made up of four types of members:
+The County Board of Trustees is made up of four types of members:

-Ex-officio members have a role on the committee due to their role in scouting.
+These people have a role on the board due to their role in scouting.